mstocco/mariostoc.co/content/traininglog/20220220-ironman2022-27weeksout.md

 Terrible sleep last night; up with hunger, a loud windstorm from an arctic outflow and a stiff neck.
 I did fall back asleep at one point but...

+I had a big lunch and set out for an afterwork 8km run, rhat got stretched to 10 and then to 12!

 <!---->
 ## WEDNESDAY FEB 23
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**